Index 2024

 Media landscape

-Media ownership in Ireland has historically been highly concentrated, to the detriment of press freedom, but recent years have seen a welcome transition to greater pluralism.
+Media ownership in Ireland has historically been highly concentrated, to the detriment of press freedom, but recent years have seen a welcome transition towards greater pluralism.
 Businessman Denis O’Brien’s sale of shares in Independent News & Media (INM) in 2019 and Communicorp in 2021 has opened up the media landscape to greater competition and diversity.

 Political context